eltimster/arc-medtechai/_research-areas/research-area4.markdown

 <p>I am a huge fan of Python and try to use it whenever possible.
 I have worked most with scientific toolkits like NLTK, Numpy, MatPlotLib and scikit-learn, and also the web scraping toolkit Scrapy.</p>"
 %}
 <br>{% include person-bio.html
+image="/assets/streamleaders-cropped/Rahmad_Mahendra_cropped.jpeg"
+name="Rahmad Mahendra"
+role="Graduate Researcher"
+company="RMIT University"
+content="<p>Rahmad is a graduate researcher in the School of Computing Technologies at RMIT University where he works on exploring NLP and IR methods for evidence-based medicine.
+He completed a BS in Computer Science from Universitas Indonesia.
+Then, he received double Master degrees from Rijksuniversiteit Groningen (the Netherlands) and Free University of Bozen Bolzano (Italy) through Erasmus Mundus Master program in Language and Communication Technologies.
+His previous research includes question answering, natural language inference, named-entity recognition, and word-sense disambiguation.</p>"
+%}
+<br>{% include person-bio.html
 image="/assets/streamleaders-cropped/Yulia Otmakhova.jpg"
 name="Yulia Otmakhova"
 role="Graduate Researcher"